 Between the time you request repairs and the time you request a refund or replacement, you must participate in any arbitration program the manufacturer offers.
 If you are not happy with the mediation process, you can then file a lawsuit.

 If all efforts fail and you are not satisfied with the outcome, you may file a complaint with the South Carolina Department of Consumer Affairs (DCA).
 The agency provides an FAQ section for any questions you may have.

 You can print a copy of the complaint form so you'll know exactly what documentation you'll need.

 You should always buy your vehicles from reputable dealers; however, if you feel you've purchased a lemon, remember these tips:

-- Keep all paperwork concerning your car: registrations, warranties, repair receipts, correspondence.
+- Keep all paperwork concerning your car, including registrations, warranties, repair receipts, and correspondence.

 - Make a list of names and phone numbers of all contacts you have concerning repairs of your car.